15 Best Leg Exercises and Workout for Muscle & Strength

 2. Keep your chest up and engage your core as you lower yourself down into a squat position.

-3. Make sure your knees stay in line with your toes and do not extend past them.
+3. Ensure your knees stay in line with your toes and do not extend past them.

-5. Push through your heels and stand back up, straightening your legs and returning to the starting position.
+5. Push through your heels and stand up again.
+Straighten your legs and come back to where you started.

 Tips